rchain/board/2020/06-30/README.md

 ##

->These minutes were approved by the Board of Directors on July ___, 2020.
+>These minutes were approved by the Board of Directors on October 6, 2020.
 >
 > `___signed__________`
 > Lilia Rusu, Secretary